baselime/docs/getting-started/quick-start.md

 ## Next Steps

-Now you can setup our observability as code.
+Now you can setup our Observability as Code (OaC).
 Next up is to send more telemetry data to Baselime.